survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ## Implementing Edit/Remove for `Lane`

 We are still missing some basic functionality, such as editing and removing lanes.
 Copy *Note.jsx* as *Editable.jsx*.
 We'll get back to that original *Note.jsx* later in this project.
 For now, we just want to get `Editable` into a good condition.

+To make it easier to track what's going on at `Editable`, we'll define a pair of callbacks - `onEdit` and `onValueClick`.
+The former will be called when the user finishes editing.
+We can capture the new value this way.
+The latter allows us to know when the user clicks on `Editable` in its initial state showing `value` passed to it.
+This gives us enough control to set `Editable` into `editing` mode.

-Tweak the code as follows to generalize the implementation:
+Tweak the code as follows to generalize the implementation according to these ideas:

 **app/components/Editable.jsx**